jhyun0919/jhyun0919.github.io/_posts/ML&DL/2020-07-18-tf basic structure.md

 tags: [ML&DL, Tensorflow]
 ---

-Tesorflow is one of the most well-known deep learning frameworks.
+TesorFlow is one of the most well-known deep learning frameworks.
 This post will describe the basic sturcture of traing a model with Tensorflow.
-Briefly, the basic structure of how to train a model through Tensorflow is as follows.
+Briefly, the basic structure of how to train a model through TensorFlow is as follows.

 - Data pre-process
 - Set up a Model